CshlSiepelLab/DENR/README.md

 4. Estimate per-transcript level abundances

 ### Transcript model generation
-After being provided annotations, tuSelecter constructs a set of models corresponding to each transcript and reduces them to a set of unique models.
+After being provided annotations, DENR constructs a set of models corresponding to each transcript and reduces them to a set of unique models.
 Transcripts with highly similar 5' and 3' ends are often indistinguishable from each other from when looking at nascent RNA sequencing data.
 The degree to which this occurs depends on the degree of